 In line with universal conventions of scientific work, citations to the content on these pages are certainly always welcome.
-Depending on the preferences of the journal / proceedings style that applies, probably mostly the link will do, see Ref. of J. Roh et al., Nature Communications 11, 271 (2020) or Ref. of V. Bonal et al., Scientific Reports 9, 11159 (2019) for example citations to the OMS solver script.
-Please make sure that you refer to the present location https://www.computational-photonics.eu/oms.html or https://www.siio.eu/oms.html, with the present page title 1-D mode solver for dielectric multilayer slab waveguides (analogously for MuLS, EIMS, QuEPS, the Metric and WMM routines, etc.).
+Depending on the preferences of the journal / proceedings style that applies, probably mostly the link will do.
+See Refs.
+[52, 53] of S. Dutta and G. J. Verbiest, Optics Express 30 (23), 42323-42335 (2022), Ref. of J. Roh et al., Nature Communications 11, 271 (2020), or Ref. of V. Bonal et al., Scientific Reports 9, 11159 (2019) for example citations of the OMS and BendS scripts.
+Please make sure that you refer to the present location https://www.computational-photonics.eu/oms.html or https://www.siio.eu/oms.html, with the present page title 1-D mode solver for dielectric multilayer slab waveguides for the OMS solver; proceed analogously for any of the other scripts or the Metric & WMM computational libraries.
 The style guidelines might require a statement of the date of access to the page in question.

 All content on the SiIO pages has been prepared with care, in the hope that it will be useful.
 Please note that the solvers and the example results on the SiIO web site, and the software downloadable from this site, are provided 'as is' without warranty of any kind, without even the implied warranty of merchantability or fitness for a particular purpose.